Each Frisant has its own wink: have you found them?

 Artist's inspiration

-For our 2024 vintage, we're highlighting a discreet but valuable ally: the red fox.
-Naturally present in our environment, it's an integral part of the vineyard's living biodiversity.
+For our 2024 vintage, we are highlighting a discreet but precious ally: the red fox.
+Naturally present in our environment, it is an integral part of the living biodiversity of the vineyard.

-Every year, several foxes take up residence on our land and raise their litters near the plots.
-Their presence is far from insignificant: by feeding on field mice in particular, they play an essential role in protecting our vineyards.
-These small rodents, if left unchecked, can cause significant damage by gnawing at the vines under their winter covers.
+Each year, several foxes take up residence on our land and raise their litters near the vineyards.
+Their presence is far from insignificant: by feeding on voles, among other things, they play a vital role in protecting our vines.
+These small rodents, if left unchecked, can cause significant damage by gnawing on the vines under the winter covers.

-Through their simple natural activity, red foxes thus participate in our approach to sustainable cultivation, ensuring ecological and effective regulation of pests.
+Through their simple natural activity, red foxes thus participate in our approach to sustainable agriculture, ensuring ecological and effective pest control.

 They perfectly embody our desire to work with nature, not against it.

-A little fox cub coming out of its burrow at the edge of the vines.
+A small fox cub emerging from its den at the edge of the vineyards.

 Artist's inspiration

-Our fox poses like the famous Mona Lisa, the famous portrait by Leonardo da Vinci.
+Our fox is posing like the famous Mona Lisa, the celebrated portrait by Leonardo da Vinci.

 1 de